Neurodivergent Sangha Practice

 The commitment is there to practice mindfulness, but the strictness is replaced with an approach that is more open and playful.
 That attitude makes practice feel possible to develop.
 It would work for anybody.
 For us, as neurodivergent practitioners it makes it possible to come together as community and share our experiences without the feeling like we have failed.

-If you would like to join the Sitting Sisters Sangha, please find more information here.
+If you would like to join the Sitting Sitters Sangha, please find more information here.

 If you’d like to find out about Sylvia and making mindfulness accessible for people with Neurodivergent challenges, please watch this video.